More Consumers Seeking Products Made in the USA

-Drew Greenblatt, president and owner of Baltimore-based Marlin Steel Wire Products, a company that manufactures only in the United States says, “American manufacturers have a reputation for getting it right the first time.
-Many clients are comfortable that if they don’t get it right, American companies will bend over backwards to make good on it quickly.”
+Drew Greenblatt, president, and owner of Baltimore-based Marlin Steel Wire Products, a company that manufactures only in the United States says, “American manufacturers have a reputation for getting it right the first time.
+Many clients are comfortable that if they don’t get it right, American companies will bend over backward to make good on it quickly.”

 Another reason for the renewed demand for American goods is economical.

 When many American companies first turned to Chinese manufacturers, labor costs were considerably lower.
 Now the equation is changing.

 In the last few years, Chinese wages have risen by 15 to 20 percent a year.
 Even workers in India also are demanding and getting bigger paychecks.
 In many cases, American consumers don’t have to pay double for a US-made product.
 The price difference between American and foreign goods is now closer to just 20 percent more.

 U.S. factories are also taking advantage of lower energy costs, thanks to oil and gas from the shale boom.
 On the other hand, companies outside the U.S. are paying higher oil prices.
 That means shipping costs are presently much higher for those companies.

 Another edge is technological.
 Compelled to compete with companies that enjoy lower overseas labor costs, American manufacturers have invested heavily in cutting-edge plants.
 This gives them the advantage of manufacturing precision and flexibility.